raffaellod/complemake/README.md

-﻿**Complemake** – _the build tool your project was missing_.
+﻿**Complemake** – the build tool your project was missing.

 ## 1. Introduction

 Complemake is a build utility for software (currently C++-only) projects, featuring:

-*  Multiple platform compatibility: currently Linux, Windows, OS X and FreeBSD;
+*  Built-in dependency resolution and building;
 *  Parallel execution of all build tasks;
-*  Simple and concise YAML-based project syntax;
+*  Multiple platform compatibility: currently Linux, Windows, OS X and FreeBSD;
-*  Minimal instructions required in each project, and no toolchain-specific commands/flags;
+*  Easy sub-command-style invocation, like Git and Mercurial;
-*  Integration with [Lofty](https://github.com/raffaellod/lofty)’s Testing framework, providing a fluid automated testing experience;
+*  Simple and concise YAML-based project syntax: minimal instructions required in each project, and no toolchain-specific commands/flags;
-*  Command-style invocation like Git and Mercurial, for ease of use;
+*  Integration with [Lofty](https://github.com/raffaellod/lofty)’s Testing framework, providing a smooth automated testing experience;
 *  No GNU Autotools.